serokell/blog-posts/typed-lambda-calculus/article.md

 The implementation must be the same regardless of the specific instantiation.

 Ad-hoc polymorphism is, generally speaking, pretty ad-hoc.
-It doesn't have really much of a theoretical background to speak of (but there's an approach to making it less ad-hoc (Wadler, 1989a)).
+It doesn't have much of a theoretical background to speak of, although there's an approach to making it less ad-hoc (Wadler, 1989a).
 In contrast, parametric polymorphism does have a strong theoretical foundation.

 ### Hindley-Milner type system